-A. Without a permit from the authorizing official, no newsstand shall:

-Be permanently affixed to the surface 1. of any public place; provided that a modular unit newsstand for multiple publications may be bolted r current the Office of this23City Clerk to a sidewalk without a permit if the owner or publisher first arranges with the authorizing official for its precise placement, and upon removal restores the sidewalk surface;
+- A. Without a permit from the authorizing official, no newsstand shall: - 1.
+Be permanently affixed to the surface of any public place; provided that a modular unit newsstand for multiple publications may be bolted to a sidewalk without a permit if the owner or publisher first arranges with the authorizing official for its precise placement, and upon removal restores the sidewalk surface;